spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 ## `UWorld::ServerTravel`
 > Warning: `ServerTravel` is in an experimental state and we currently only support it in single server-worker configurations.
-> We don’t support `ServerTravel` in [PIE](https://docs.unrealengine.com/en-us/GettingStarted/HowTo/PIE#playineditor(pie)).
+> We don’t support `ServerTravel` in [PIE](https://docs.unrealengine.com/en-us/GettingStarted/HowTo/PIE#playineditor).

 ### In native Unreal
 `ServerTravel` in Unreal is the concept of changing the [map (or Level - see Unreal documentation)](http://api.unrealengine.com/INT/Shared/Glossary/index.html#l) for the server and all connected clients.
-A common use case is starting a server in a Lobby level.
+A common use case is starting a server in a lobby level.
 Clients connect to this lobby level and choose loadout, character etc. When ready, the server triggers a `ServerTravel`, which transitions the deployment and all clients into the main game level.

 When `ServerTravel` is triggered, the server tells all clients to begin to [`ClientTravel`](LINK) to the map specified.
 If the `ServerTravel` is [seamless](LINK) then the client maintains its connection to the server.
 If it’s not seamless then all the clients disconnect from the server and reconnect once they have loaded the map.
 Internally, the server does a similar process: it loads in the new level, usually a game world for all the clients to play on, and begins accepting player spawn requests once ready.